XSafeAI/AI-safety-report/README.md

 🤖 Safety is improving—but remains uneven, attack-sensitive, and highly modality-dependent. ⚠️

-🚀 More details can be found in the 35 pages report...
+🚀 For more details, please refer to the full 35-page report.

 <h2></h2>